How does Google search (ranking) may be working today

 The magic of interpreting search terms happens in search query processing.
 The following steps are important here:

-I deliberately differentiated between 2nd and 3rd here, since the search intent can vary depending on the user and can even change over time, while the lexical semantic meaning remains the same.
+The search intent can vary depending on the user and can even change over time, while the lexical semantic meaning remains the same.

 For certain search queries such as obvious misspellings or synonyms, a query refinement takes place automatically in the background.
 As a user, you can also trigger the refinement of the search query manually, insofar as Google is not sure whether it is a typo.
 With query refinement, a search query is rewritten in the background in order to be able to better interpret the meaning.